 The old chair bodgers of Buckinghamshire are now relegated to history, the last few of them doggedly clinging on to their traditional way of life until the late 1950s.
 I have been privileged to know some of these craftsmen from the Beech-clad Chiltern Hills and have spent many a cosy hour by their firesides and in their disused workshops sharing their old tales and dry sense of humour.
 They are all gone now but their legacy is every where.
 You are supported by their craftsmanship every time you sit in an old Windsor chair.
 Every leg, spindle and stretcher contains the spirit of these men, the essence of the Beechwoods is still there and if those turnings could talk they would speak of spring Bluebells, red Squirrels and autumn winds.

-Much has been written of these Pole lathe turners and the contribution they made to the furniture-manufacturing town of High Wycombe, and, as is the way with history, distortion and myth tend to creep into the story.
+Much has been written of these pole lathe turners and the contribution the chair bodgers made to the furniture-manufacturing town of High Wycombe, and, as is the way with history, distortion and myth tend to creep into the story.
 I have seen references to chair bodgers as being ‘itinerant’ but they never were.
 They were family men with a cottage to go home to every night.
 There was a garden to tend and animals to feed.
 Indeed, a number actually worked at home in a bottom of the garden shack or a cottage lean-to preferring to have their timber delivered rather than work in the woods.

 For the chair bodgers of Speen, Lacy Green and Great Hampden villages the buying of timber was a great annual social event.
 The Hampden estate of the Duke of Buckingham owned most of the local Beechwoods and sold ‘stands’ or parcels of standing timber every autumn.
 A catalogue was issued to all prospective purchasers detailing the number of trees and species in each lot, its location and accessibility.